norawillett/twitter_coronavirus/README.md

 ## Analysis Over Time

 To look at tweets over the course of 2020, I used my `alternative_reduce` file.
-This took in multiple hashtags as input and creates a plot with the number of tweets sent in 2020 that mention those tweets (with the date on the x-axis).
-This is a helpful graphical tool to see the number of tweets that change over the course of 2020 relative to other hashtags.
-I looked at #coronavirus and #corona and found that they followed a similar trend (coronavirus_corona.png).
-My graph showed that #corona was used more than #coronavirus, which I found surprising.
-Other graphs can be used by changing the input (—keys).
-I compared the syntax of #covid19 vs. #covid-19 and found that #covid19 was far more popular than #covid-19.
-I also found that #coronavirus was tweeted more at the start of the pandemic, then #covid19 became more popular towards the end.
+This took in multiple hashtags as input and created a plot with the number of tweets sent in 2020 that mention those hashtags.
+The date is on the x axis and the y axis is the number of tweets.
+This is a helpful visualization to see the number of tweets that change over the course of 2020 relative to other hashtags.
+I looked at #coronavirus and #corona and found that they followed a similar trend (Figure 5).
+My graph shows that #corona was used more than #coronavirus, which I found surprising (but I guess people picked up quickly that the Corona beer was not what they were necessarily referencing).
+I generated more graphs by changing the input (—keys).
+I compared the syntax of #covid19 vs. #covid-19 (Figure 6) and found that #covid19 was far more popular than #covid-19.
+I also found that #coronavirus was tweeted more at the start of the pandemic, then #covid19 became more popular towards the end (Figure 7).

 **Figure 5: #Coronavirus vs. #Corona**